survivejs/webpack-book/manuscript/techniques/04_testing.md

 npm install jest --save-dev
 ```

 Jest captures tests through *package.json* [configuration](https://facebook.github.io/jest/docs/configuration.html).
-It detects tests within a *__tests__* directory by default.
-To adapt to the naming convention of this demonstration, override the defaults:
+It detects tests within a *__tests__* directory it also happens to capture the naming pattern the project is using by default:

 **package.json**